coderamen666/srd-v3.5-md/magic-items/magic-items-v-wondrous-items.md

 **Dust of Disappearance:** This dust looks just like *dust of appearance* and is typically stored in the same manner.
 A creature or object touched by it becomes invisible (as *greater invisibility*).
-Normal vision can't see dusted creatures or objects, nor can they be detected by magical means, including *see invisibility* or *invisibility purge*. *Dust of appearance,* however, does reveal people and objects made invisible by *dust of disappearance.* Other factors, such as sound and smell, also allow possible detection.
+Normal vision can’t see dusted creatures or objects, nor can they be detected by magical means, including *see invisibility* or *invisibility purge*. *Dust of appearance,* however, does reveal people and objects made invisible by *dust of disappearance.* Other factors, such as sound and smell, also allow possible detection.

-The *greater invisibility* bestowed by the dust lasts for 2d6 rounds.The invisible creature doesn't know when the duration will end.
+The *greater invisibility* bestowed by the dust lasts for 2d6 rounds.The invisible creature doesn’t know when the duration will end.

 Moderate illusion; CL 7th; Craft Wondrous Item, *greater invisibility;* Price 3,500 gp.